Definition of Days Sales Outstanding

 Some of the limitations of DSO are:

-- The metric is not very useful if it is used for comparing companies whose proportion of credit sales differ significantly.
-This means that it is difficult to infer anything of significance by comparing a company with a low proportion of credit sales does to a company with a high share of credit sales.
+- Using the metric for comparing companies with significantly different proportions of credit sales is not very useful.
+It is difficult to infer anything significant by comparing a company with a low proportion of credit sales to a company with a high share of credit sales.

 - It is also not the textbook indicator of a company’s accounts receivable efficiency because the metric is impacted by fluctuating sales volumes, such that any increase in sales will result in lower day sales outstanding.

-- The calculation is based on receivables at the start and at the end of the year.
-As such, for businesses characterized by peak season in the middle of the year, the metric may fail to depict the true picture as the calculation uses values that are as on the balance sheet date.
+- The calculation is based on receivables at the year’s start and end.
+As such, the metric may fail to depict the true picture for businesses characterized by peak season in the middle of the year as the calculation uses values as on the balance sheet date.

 Important Points to Note about Days Sales Outstanding